skeeto/w64devkit/README.md

 default implementations, do not involve complex licensing.
 When required in a `-nostdlib` build, link `-lchkstk`.

+Unlike traditional toolchains, import tables are not populated with junk ordinal hints.
+If an explicit hint is not provided (i.e. via a DEF file), then the hint is zeroed: "no data."
+Eliminating this random data makes binaries more compressible and *theoretically* faster loading.
+See also:
+`peports`.

 ## Fortran support

 Only C and C++ are included by default, but w64devkit also has full